jjmcoconut/amethst/content/Computer Networking.md

 - **802.1Q Standard**: Provides detailed protocols for VLAN tagging and management.
 - **Evolutionary Potential**: Continuous improvement in VLAN technology, aiming to simplify network management and enhance security and performance across institutional LANs.

+## 6.5 Link Virtualization: A Network as a Link Layer

+**Evolution of Link Definition**:
+- Initially viewed as a physical wire connecting hosts.
+- Expanded to include multiple hosts connected by shared media (e.g., radio spectra).
+- Considered abstractly as a channel, not just a wire.
+- Ethernet LANs: complex switched infrastructures seen as simple link-layer channels by hosts.
+- Dialup modem connections: telephone network viewed as a simple "wire" by the Internet link-layer.
+**Overlay Networks**:
+- Internet virtualizes the telephone network, using it as a link-layer technology.
+- Similar to how overlay networks use the Internet for connectivity.

+## 6.5.1 Multiprotocol Label Switching (MPLS)

+**Overview**:
+- **Origins**: Evolved in the 1990s to improve IP router forwarding speeds using fixed-length labels.
+- **Purpose**: Augment IP datagram-forwarding with fixed-length labels for faster processing.
+- **Protocol**: Unified by IETF in MPLS protocol [RFC 3031, RFC 3032].

+**MPLS Frame Structure**:
+- **Format**: MPLS header added between layer-2 (e.g., Ethernet) and layer-3 (IP) headers.
+- **Fields**:
+  - Label
+  - 3 experimental bits
+  - S bit (end of MPLS header stack)
+  - Time-to-live field

+**Label-Switched Routers**:
+- **Function**: Forward MPLS frames based on label lookups.
+- **Requirement**: Both routers in the connection must be MPLS-capable.
+- **Example**:
+  - MPLS-capable routers (R1-R4) connect IP devices (R5, R6, A, D) without altering IP headers.

+**Label Distribution and Path Computation**:
+- **Label Distribution**: Managed by protocols like RSVP-TE [RFC 3209].
+- **Path Computation**: Uses extended link-state routing algorithms (e.g., OSPF).
+- **Vendor-Specific Algorithms**: Path computation methods are not standardized.

+**Advantages of MPLS**:
+- **Traffic Management**: Enables multiple paths to a destination, enhancing traffic engineering.
+  - Example: Router R4 can use different MPLS paths to reach destination A.
+- **Fast Restoration**: Precomputed failover paths for quick rerouting during link failures.
+- **Virtual Private Networks (VPNs)**: MPLS isolates customer resources and addresses within an ISP’s network.

+**Future of MPLS and SDN**:
+- **Coexistence with SDN**: MPLS predated SDN but shares similar traffic engineering capabilities.
+- **Potential for Replacement**: SDN may eventually replace MPLS, but both technologies currently coexist.

 ## 6.6 Data Center Networking

 **Purpose and Functionality**: